 By air:

-The closest international airport is Frankfurt Airport (FRA), just 50 minutes away by train or car.
+The closest international airport is Frankfurt Airport (FRA), just 50 minutes away by train (most recommended, see below) or car.

 By train: